justnonamenoname/lifeticle/readme.txt

 The brain is not an indivisible object; it is made up of indivisible particles.
 What are you in the brain?
 The answer is: the carrier of consciousness can only be a single indivisible particle.
 It is not possible to choose multiple particles, as they are separate particles.
-This means that in the brain, any particle can be replaced with an identical one, and you wouldn’t notice a difference.
+This means that in the brain, any particle can be replaced with an identical one, and you wouldn't notice a difference.
 But if the central particle is replaced, your "self," being removed from the brain, would cease to feel anything.
 The lifeticle is indivisible - if we assume that the central particle is composed of several parts, then, as with the organism, division can continue, and the other particles will be external to the central one.